Tamara Droubi

 Associate

-Tamara Droubi is a Litigation Associate in the firm’s Government Contracts and Government Investigations & White Collar Defense groups, with broad experience in complex litigation, federal procurement, compliance and risk assessment, and regulatory/compliance investigations and enforcement.
+Tamara Droubi is a Litigation Associate in the firm’s Complex Commercial Litigation, Government Investigations & White Collar Defense, and Government Contracts groups.

-Ms. Droubi is an experienced litigator.
-She has appeared on behalf of clients in federal and state courts at the trial and appellate levels, and represented clients in negotiations, mediations and arbitrations.
+Ms. Droubi is an experienced litigator, representing clients in state and federal disputes at the trial and appellate levels.
+She routinely assists clients with responding to third-party subpoenas (document production and testimony), as well as with negotiations, mediations, and arbitrations.
 Ms. Droubi provides prelitigation advice to help clients avoid or mitigate litigation risks.
 When litigation is necessary to achieve the client’s best interests and goals, Ms. Droubi assists clients with all phases of litigation.

 Prior to joining Vedder Price, Ms. Droubi served as a law clerk to The Honorable Mary Ellen Coster Williams at the U.S. Court of Federal Claims.